On $C^{0}$ Interior Penalty Method for Fourth Order Dirichlet Boundary Control Problem and a New Error Analysis for Fourth Order Elliptic Equation with Cahn-Hilliard Boundary Condition: Introduction

 The rest of the article is organized as follows.
-In Section \ref{sec:discretization}, we introduce the $C^0$ interior penalty method and define some general notations and concepts ($e. g.$ enriching operators) which are used in the later discussions of the article.
-We start Section \ref{sec:model-problem1}, by showing the equality of two bilinear forms over the space of control variables, which plays a very crucial role in establishing the $L_{2}$ norm estimate for the optimal control.
-Subsequently we discuss corresponding optimality system for our model problem and also discuss the equivalence of this problem with the corresponding energy space based Dirichlet boundary control problem, where the control is sought from $H^{3/2}(\partial\Omega)$ space (the definition of $H^{3/2}(\partial\Omega)$ is given therein).
-We conclude this section with the discrete optimlity system.
-In Section \ref{sec:aa} we propose an alternative approach for the $a\;priori$ error analysis for the numerical approximation of Cahn-Hilliard equation of elliptic type under minimal regularity assumptions.
-We discuss the optimal order energy norm estimates under minimal regularity assumption for the optimal control and subsequently for optimal state, adjoint state variable in Section \ref{error analysis:energy}.
-We derive the optimal order $L_2$ norm estimate for the optimal control variable in Section \ref{error analysis:L^{2}}.
+In Section \ref{sec:discretization}, we introduce the $C^0$-interior penalty method and define some general notations and concepts which are important in subsequent discussions.
+We start Section \ref{sec:model-problem1} by showing the equality of two bilinear forms over the space of admissible controls $Q$ which plays a crucial role in establishing the $L_{2}$-norm error estimate for the optimal control.
+Subsequently, we derive the optimality system for the model problem \eqref{model_problem}-\eqref{b2} and its equivalence with the corresponding energy space based Dirichlet boundary control problem.
+We conclude this section with the discrete optimality system.
+Section \ref{error analysis:energy} contains the optimal order energy norm estimates for the optimal control, state and adjoint state variables.
+We derive the optimal order $L_2$-norm estimate for the optimal control variable in Section \ref{error analysis:L^{2}}.
+In Section \ref{sec:aa}, we propose an alternative approach for the $a\;priori$ error analysis of $C^{0}$-interior penalty approximation of stationary Cahn-Hilliard equation under minimal regularity assumption.
+Section \ref{sec:Numerical Examples} is devoted to the numerical experiment to verify the theoretical findings.
 We conclude the article with Section \ref{sec:Conclusions3}.